-- First things first.
-You need to removed the canvas from the frame.
+You need to remove the canvas from the frame.
 There are several ways to do this.

 - Pull each staple out to release the canvas.

-- Cut the edge of the canvas next to the staples all the way around the frame.
+- Cut the canvas along the edge of the staples, around the frame.

-- Cut a small portion of the canvas close to the frame and pull/rip the remainder of the length and wide by hand.
+- Cut a small portion of the canvas close to the frame.
+Then pull/rip the remainder of the canvas the length and width by hand.

-Option A can be a bit tricky as if you are not being careful, you can tear a whole through your whole canvas leaving you with a hole that needs to be fixed or worked around.
+Option 1 can be a bit tricky.
+If you are not careful, you can tear a hole through your canvas.
+This hole will need fixing, need to be worked around or result in throwing out the canvas entirely.

-Option B and C will require you to remove the staple after the fact but as the canvas will be removed at this point, there is some play between the staple and the frame, so you can easily put a screw driver under to pull the staple up.
+Option 2 and 3 will allow you to remove the staple after the fact.
+Once the canvas has been removed, there will be a gap between the staple and the frame.
+You can now easily fit a screwdriver under the staple and pop it out.

-Personally, I do option C. I cut just a small portion of the canvas at the corner and pull the strip of canvas all the way down.
-Repeat 3 times.
-The image to the right shows the back of the canvas with 3 sides torn off.
-Don’t worry about the frayed edges right now.
+I do Option 3.
+I cut a small portion of the canvas at the corner and pull the strip of the canvas down.
+Repeat this 3-times.
+The image to the right shows the back of the canvas with three sides torn off.
+Do not worry about the frayed edges right now.

-All of these staples need to be removed.
-This is the back side of the frame so it’s ok to use a bit of force to get the staples out.
-Any damage that may be caused to the frame will not be seen.
+This is the back of the frame, so it is ok to use a bit of force to get the staples out.
+Any damage caused to the back of the frame will be hidden.

-I use a flat head screw driver and pry it under the staples.
-Then I push the screw driver handle down and the staples comes up.
-Sometime the staples are a bit tricky so I’ll need to use some pliers to pull it out all the way.
+I use a flat head screwdriver and pry it under the staples.
+Then, I push the screwdriver handle down, forcing the staples to come up.
+Sometimes the staples break or do not want to come out all the way, so pliers are handy to help pull it out all the way.

-3. Optional – Paint the canvas.
-Depending on what look you’re going for, you can leave the canvas the white that it is or you can paint it.
-For this tutorial I painted my canvas.
-This may take 2-3 coats of paint depending on the look you’re going for.
-If you are painting the canvas, make sure you go almost all the way to the edges as shown below.
+Depending on your design you can leave the canvas plain white or paint it.
+For this tutorial, I painted my canvas.
+It may take 2-3 coats of paint, depending on the look you’re going for.
+If you are painting the canvas, make sure you go to the edges as shown here.

 Finish the Frame